1 What are the conditions for obtaining a divorce?

 15 To which court should I turn to oppose the recognition of a decision on divorce/legal separation/marriage annulment issued by a court in another Member State?
 Which procedure applies in these cases?

 Any interested party may apply for a decision that a judgment be or not be recognised (Article 21(3) of the Brussels IIa Regulation).
-In Poland, such applications are submitted to regional courts.
-The local jurisdiction is determined by reference to the place of habitual residence of the person against whom an application for a decision that a judgment be or not be recognised is lodged.
-If neither of the places referred to above is located in Poland, the local jurisdiction is determined by reference to the place of enforcement (Article 29(2) of the Brussels IIa Regulation).
+In Poland, such applications are submitted to a regional court (sąd okręgowy).
+Territorial jurisdiction is determined by reference to the place of habitual residence of the person against whom an application for a decision that a judgment be or not be recognised is lodged.
+If neither of the places referred to above is located in Poland, territorial jurisdiction is determined by reference to the place of enforcement (Article 29(2) of the Brussels IIa Regulation).

 16 Which divorce law does the court apply in a divorce proceeding between spouses who do not live in this Member State or who are of different nationalities?

 Poland is a party to many international agreements that govern the above issue.
 Such rules take precedence over Polish private international law.
 Thus, different rules may be applicable whenever spouses are of different nationalities.
-In the absence of an international agreement, the Private International Law Act of 14 February 2011 is applicable.
-In accordance with Article 54 of this Act, a marriage is dissolved under the common native law of the spouses applicable at the time when a request for marriage dissolution is submitted.
-In the absence of a common native law of the spouses, the applicable law is the law of the country in which both spouses reside at the time when a request for marriage dissolution is submitted.
-If the spouses do not share a place of residence at the time when such a request is submitted, the applicable law is the law of the last country in which both spouses shared a place of residence, provided that one of the spouses still has his or her habitual residence there.
-In other cases, marriages are dissolved under Polish law.
+In the absence of an international agreement, the Private International Law Act of 4 February 2011 (Ustawa z dnia 4 lutego 2011 r. – Prawo prywatne międzynarodowe) applies.
+In accordance with Article 54 of this Act, the dissolution of a marriage is governed by the common national law of the spouses at the time of submission of the request for marriage dissolution.
+Where the spouses do not have a common national law, the applicable law is the law of the country where both spouses are domiciled at the time of applying for dissolution.
+Where the spouses do not have a common domicile at the time of applying for dissolution, the applicable law is the law of the country in which the spouses had their last common habitual residence, provided that it continues to be the habitual residence of one of the spouses.
+In other cases, the dissolution of marriage is governed by Polish law.

 This web page is part of Your Europe.